-Covid-19 was third leading cause of death in the United States in 2021, CDC reports - Local News 8
+COVID-19 was third leading cause of death in the United States in 2021, CDC reports - Local News 8

-Covid-19 was the third leading cause of death in the United States in 2021, the US Centers for Disease Control and Prevention reported Friday.
-For the second consecutive year, it was third after heart disease and cancer.
+COVID-19 was the third leading cause of death in the United States in 2021, following heart disease and cancer, for the second year in a row, according to provisional data from the US Centers for Disease Control and Prevention.

-One study released in CDC’s Morbidity and Mortality Weekly report showed the overall age-adjusted death rate for all causes increased by nearly 1% from 2020 to 2021.
-The data is still provisional, and based on data from CDC’s National Vital Statistics System.
+The overall age-adjusted death rate for all causes in the US was about 1% higher in 2021 that in was in 2020, but the death rate from COVID-19 increased by nearly 20%.
+The data was published Friday in the CDC’s Morbidity and Mortality Weekly Report.

-A second report also showed that that differences in Covid-19 death rates decreased among most racial and ethnic groups.
-Disparities decreased by 14% to 40% for most groups, CDC said.
+More than one in eight deaths in 2021 had COVID-19 as an underlying cause, up from about one in 10 deaths in 2020.

 The-CNN-Wire